dhh1128/codecraft.co/dont-forget-the-circuit-breakers.md

     comment: |
       [...]
 Is my architecture properly accounting for risk of environmental problems such as DDOS, routing failures, brownouts, and temporary loss of an internal component?
 (See my article about circuit breakers.) [...]
 ---
 Recently I've been pondering an interesting book called <a href="http://pragprog.com/book/mnee/release-it"><em>Release It!</em>, by Michael Nygard</a>.
-It's full of anecdotes from someone who has spent a major portion of his career troubleshooting high-profile crashes of some of the most complex production <a class="zem_slink" title="Software system" href="http://en.wikipedia.org/wiki/Software_system" target="_blank" rel="wikipedia">software systems</a> in the world--airline reservations, financial institutions, leading online retailers, and so forth.
+It's full of anecdotes from someone who has spent a major portion of his career troubleshooting high-profile crashes of some of the most complex production <a class="zem_slink" title="Software system" href="http://en.wikipedia.org/wiki/Software_system" target="_blank" rel="wikipedia">software systems</a> in the world &mdash; airline reservations, financial institutions, leading online retailers, and so forth.

 <figure><img class="zemanta-img-inserted" title="circuit breaker" alt="circuit breaker" src="http://uad.wikimedia.org/wikipedia/commons/f/fd/Jtecul.jpg" width="238" height="295" /><figcaption>A circuit breaker.
 Photo credit: Wikimedia Commons.</figcaption></figure>